 ARTICLE 6.
 COMPLETE STOP.
 All offensive players are required to come to a complete stop and be in a set position simultaneously for at least one full second prior to the snap.
-Failure to do so is an illegal shift.
-(See 7-4-2-Item 6 for such a foul after the two-minute warning of either half).
+Failure to do so is an illegal shift (see 7-4-2-Item 6 for such an illegal shift foul after the two-minute warning of either half which converts to a false start).